microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 -   E was produced by the local session and E is within the undo window supported by the session.
 -   E was still in the collaboration window
-    (meaning its sequence number was >= to the min ref sequence number) when the edit whose sequence number is the same as the current min ref sequence number.
+    (meaning its sequence number was >= to the min ref sequence number) when edit X was sequenced,
+    where X is the edit whose sequence number is the same as the current min ref sequence number.
     (see diagrams below.)

 In all other cases, the repair data associated with E must be garbage-collected.